Analog computation with transcriptional networks: Conclusion

 \section{Conclusion}

+A central message of this paper concerns the role of degradation.
+Nonlinear protein degradation can be a source of effective cooperativity, enabling behaviors such as bistability and oscillation~\cite{buchler2005nonlinear}; however, we have shown that no such degradation nonlinearity is \emph{required} for analog completeness---common first-order decay suffices when transcriptional production is programmable as a positive Laurent polynomial.

-We chose polynomial ODEs \todo{DD: This paragraph made sense to me when we added it, but now... is it not the case that we can handle not only Laurent polynomial ODEs, but any non-hypertranscendental ODEs?
-In some sense I'd actually prefer simply to remove this paragraph.
-DD: update, Josh pointed out that the construction creating polynomial ODEs might put lots of things in non-Hungarian form, so let's keep this paragraph but explain that.} as an implementation target for the reasons explained in the introduction: they are ubiquitous, well-understood, and equivalent to other natural analog computing models such as GPAC~\cite{shannon1941mathematical} as well as being computationally powerful~\cite{bournez2017odes}.
+We chose polynomial ODEs as an implementation target for the reasons explained in the introduction: they are ubiquitous, well-understood, and equivalent to other natural analog computing models such as GPAC~\cite{shannon1941mathematical} as well as being computationally powerful~\cite{bournez2017odes}.
 However, since we allowed the definition of transcriptional networks to have arbitrary Laurent polynomials (a strict superset of polynomials) as production rates, we could also have simulated arbitrary systems of ODEs with Laurent polynomials for each derivative.
+Note that we could handle even more functions on the right-hand side of the ODEs (any non-hypertranscendental functions) by first converting to a system of polynomial ODEs~\cite{pour1974abstract}.
+However, the construction of \Cref{alg:construction} works \emph{directly} as shown (without any initial pre-transformation of the ODEs) on Laurent polynomials, hence could result in a simpler final transcriptional network than one obtained by first converting to polynomial ODEs.

 Going the other direction, we can ask how restricted production rates can be while maintaining their computational power.
 As discussed in \Cref{sec:justification-laurent}, Laurent polynomials can approximate Hill functions, but inexactly.
 In particular, the approximation carries a speed-accuracy tradeoff in the sense that the approximation works in the limit of some Hill dissociation constants being large or small, which translates into needing to speed up the maximal production rate to ``make room'' for such extreme constants.
 It would be interesting to explore the details of this tradeoff, or other ways of approximating more commonly-used production rates with Laurent polynomials.
 It would also be interesting to explore the computational power of Hill functions more directly.